dwtong/r9bot/readme.md

-## Purpose
+## About
-A Slack bot I've created for the teams in the [R9 Accelerator 2.0 programme](http://www.r9accelerator.co.nz/).
+A Slack bot I've created for the teams in the [R9 Accelerator 2.0 programme](http://www.r9accelerator.co.nz/), using howdy.ai botkit.

 ## Getting set up
 1. Fork or clone this repo
 2. Run `npm install` in repo directory.

 ## Setting up Slack
-1. Create a new Bot [Custom Integration](https://my.slack.com/apps/manage/custom-integrations) in Slack.
+1. Create a new Bot [Custom Integration](https://my.slack.com/apps/build/custom-integration) in Slack.
 2. Give it a name, and take note of the API Token.

 ## Setting Up Heroku